 View this post on Instagram

 Tucked off a winding road in Hillsdale, Little Apple Cidery has an expansive lawn where you can sit and contemplate the clouds.
 But it isn’t just a beautiful location—the orchard is certified organic, and the ciders are spectacular.
 In fact, Floraison, a seasonal, naturally carbonated sparkling cider, recently won gold at Great Lakes International Cider and Perry Competition, the largest in the world.
 Stop by to sip some of owner and cidermaker Ron Bixby’s creations, and why not have a cheese plate as well?
-Mark your calendars for Ciderfest on October 9.
-It’s a free event with music, a barrel-rolling contest, and Aloha Tacos food truck—oh, and plenty of cider.
+Mark your calendars for Ciderfest in October.
+It’s a free event with music, a barrel-rolling contest, and food trucks—oh, and plenty of cider.

 View this post on Instagram